 - 23% Wellness—The process of unwinding and recharging.
 Images photographed and shared featured: bodies of water 33%; mother nature 27%; sunsets 25%

 - 21% Status—Aspirational, high quality and creatively engaging.
 Images found in posts considered “status motivated” frequently capture special moments—not everyday life.
 Famous landmarks, cities or big events 54%; living the high life 21%; a view from the sky 20%

 - 18% Fun—Showcasing entertaining experiences.
 In the category of fun, most shared images contained: 34% ocean, pool or blue sky; 32% tropical props; 17% posing with friends

 The power of user-generated travel content

-Provide ways to make it easy for visitors to share their experiences – employing strategies like branded hashtags, social media contests, maintaining community filters and actively engaging with user travel content will strengthen your reach in earned media but can also be leveraged as an asset in your traditional marketing efforts.
+Provide ways to make it easy for visitors to share their experiences.
+Employing strategies like branded hashtags, social media contests, maintaining community filters, and actively engaging with user travel content will strengthen your reach in earned media and can be leveraged as an asset in your traditional marketing efforts.
 What kinds of pictures do people share when visiting your destination?
 Think about their motivation and how it compares to your marketing messages and beliefs about who your visitors are.
 Are they compatible?
 The insights gained could reinforce your marketing strategy, encourage a slight change in course or cause you to rethink it altogether.